raffle-ai/clickup-to-linear/README.md

 ```sh
 bun run ./src/cli-migrate.ts 40 --dryRun
 ```

+_NOTE:_
+In this edited version of the repository we don't use sprints as the number.
+Instead, the order of the lists in lists.json determine the number (i.e: 0 is the first, 1 is the second)

 If one sprint has a lot of tasks (+100), you will need to run the script page by page.
 Specify the flag `--page 1` to access the second "page" of tasks.